Toolkit

 Sample Proclamation/Resolution | Download Word version

-Welcoming Week 2023 By [THE GOVERNOR/MAYOR/COUNTY EXECUTIVE]: A Proclamation
+Welcoming Week 2024 By (THE GOVERNOR/MAYOR/COUNTY EXECUTIVE): A Proclamation

-This week, we honor the spirit of unity that is bringing neighbors together across [COMMUNITY/ STATE].
-During Welcoming Week, I invite all [RESIDENTS OF COMMUNITY/STATE] to join this movement of communities nationwide by renewing our commitment to our core American values and by taking action in the spirit of welcoming.
-By working together, we can achieve greater prosperity and make our [COMMUNITY/STATE] the kind of place where diverse people from around the world feel valued and want to put down roots.
+This week, we celebrate the spirit of unity that is bringing neighbors together across (COMMUNITY/ STATE).
+During Welcoming Week, I invite all (RESIDENTS OF COMMUNITY/STATE) to join this movement of communities nationwide by renewing our commitment to our core American values and by taking action in the spirit of welcoming.
+By working together, we can achieve greater prosperity and make our (COMMUNITY/STATE) the kind of place where people from around the world feel valued and want to put down roots.

-Regardless of where we are born or what we look like, we are [RESIDENTS], united in our efforts to build a stronger [STATE/COMMUNITY].
+Regardless of where we are born or what we look like, we are (RESIDENTS), united in our efforts to build a stronger (COMMUNITY/STATE).
 By recognizing the contributions that we all make to create a vibrant culture and a growing economy, we make our community more prosperous and more inclusive to all who call it home.

-Let us come together to build communities where every resident has the opportunity to contribute at his or her best.
-Let us come together to create more prosperous communities and to reaffirm that [STATE] still stands as a beacon of freedom and opportunity.
+Let us come together to build communities where every resident has the opportunity to contribute at their best.
+Let us come together to create more prosperous communities and to reaffirm that (COMMUNITY/STATE) still stands as a beacon of freedom and opportunity.

-Now, therefore, I [NAME, TITLE], by virtue of the authority vested in me by the Constitution and laws of [STATE/COMMUNITY], do hereby proclaim the week of September [DATE], 2023, Welcoming Week.
-I call upon the people of [STATE] to join together to build stronger communities across [STATE/COMMUNITY].
+Now, therefore, I (NAME, TITLE), by virtue of the authority vested in me by the Constitution and laws of (COMMUNITY/STATE), do hereby proclaim the week of September (DATE), 2024, Welcoming Week.
+I call upon the people of (COMMUNITY/STATE) to join together to build stronger communities across (COMMUNITY/STATE).

 Examples of past proclamations and resolutions: